rahatbhambri/DS-algo-prep/README.md

 6) Waking up early ~ 8-9 am

 Lessons Learned -
 Negotiate Hard , Have multiple offers , Don't get lowballed (Very Important as many companies are trying to leverage market situation) .
-So the CTC you accept will most likely will reamain the same for atleast a year, so negotiate accordingly.
+So the CTC you accept will most likely will remain the same for atleast a year, so negotiate accordingly.

 Instead of getting overwhelmed , focus on One step , One interview , One Company at a time .Learn from each interview and Grind for the next one.
 Your 2-3 months of efforts would make a huge difference .